 Their adventures range from a 5 day Bolivia G Adventures Express exploring the salt flats and desert landscapes, an 8 day Highlights of Bolivia tour or the 15 day Inca Empire travelling through Bolivia and Peru.
 There are several to choose from whether you are just planning on visiting Bolivia or travelling through more countries in South America.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more costly than G Adventures.
-They offer a 3 day Bolivian salt flats adventure, a 5 day Amazon jungle short break, or an epic 26 day trip through Bolivia, Peru and Argentina.
+They offer Intrepid Bolivia tours such as a 3 day Bolivian salt flats adventure, a 5 day Amazon jungle short break, or an epic 26 day trip through Bolivia, Peru and Argentina.

 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.